isomerpages/mlaw-acd/index.md

                   external: false
     - infobar:
           title: Journey of a Regulated Dealer
-          description: Begin your tour by following these steps!
+          description: Begin your AML/CFT journey by following these steps
     - infopic:
           title: Fulfil Entity-Based Requirements
           subtitle: " "